 Desmond holds a Bachelor of Arts in International Studies from American University's School of International Service and a Masters of Arts in Education and Development from the University of East Anglia's School of International Development.

-Eunice was previously based at the National University of Singapore for seven years: as Editor at the Energy Studies Institute; and prior to that, as Editor and Head of the Journals Division at NUS Press.
-She was previously Team Leader (Journals Content Management) at John Wiley and Sons, and Assistant Senior Editor at Marshall Cavendish.
+Eunice Rachel Low is Head of Content & Communications for the Lien Centre for Social Innovation and Deputy Editor of its flagship online platform, Social Space.
+She previously held the dual appointments of Editorial Consultant for the Lien Centre and Adjunct Editor at the Centre for Liveable Cities.
+Prior to that, Eunice worked at the National University of Singapore for seven years: as Editor at the Energy Studies Institute; and before that, as Editor and Head of the Journals Division at NUS Press.
+She has also worked at publishing firms, including John Wiley & Sons, where she was Team Leader (Journals Content Management); and at Marshall Cavendish, where she served as Assistant Senior Editor.
 Eunice obtained her B.A. (with merit) from NUS’s Faculty of Arts and Social Sciences, majoring in Sociology and European Studies (French).

 Under the pen-name “Rachel Tey”, she is the author of the middle-grade action fantasy adventure books, Tea in Pajamas and Tea in Pajamas: Beyond Belzerac, published by Marshall Cavendish.
-When not busy editing, writing, or conducting book readings, Eunice enjoys classical music and medieval European history.
+She sometimes visits schools on book tours or to conduct creative writing workshops.

 Connect with her at email@example.com